litmuschaos/litmus-docs/website/docs/d1-update.md

 This option allows the user to re-run a workflow with the same configuration as earlier.
 This option is only available when the workflow is scheduled once.

 ### 2. Edit Schedule
 This option allows the user to edit the schedule configuration of the workflow.
-The user can either disable the workflow or change the Cron Syntax by changing the schedule timings.
+The user can either disable the workflow or change the Cron Syntax by changing the scheduled timings.
 The disable workflow option adds a label **suspend: true** that disables any scheduled workflow.
 This option is only available if the workflow is a Cron Workflow i.e a recurring workflow.